 Sean advises public and private sector employers, administrative tribunals and governmental committees on a wide range of litigation, pension, constitutional law, administrative law and labour and employment matters.

-As a pension and benefits lawyer, Natasha regularly advises both public and private sector employers regarding the design, funding, administration, and governance of their employee benefit plans and pension plans, including in the context of corporate transaction matters.
-Natasha is also currently the Chair of the Ontario Region Council of the Canadian Pension and Benefits Institute.
+As a pension and benefits lawyer, Natasha regularly advises both public- and private-sector employers regarding the design, funding, administration, and governance of their employee benefit plans and pension plans including in the context of corporate transaction matters.
+Natasha is the Past-Chair of the Ontario Region Council of the Canadian Pension and Benefits Institute.

-Mark’s practice includes arbitration advocacy, employment litigation, human rights proceedings and the entire spectrum of collective bargaining, including interest arbitrations and strike management.
-Mark advises a variety of public and private sector employers and brings a practical and solution-focused approach to the legal services he provides.
+Mark’s practice includes arbitration advocacy, employment litigation, human rights proceedings and the entire spectrum of collective bargaining including interest arbitrations and strike management.
+Mark advises a variety of public- and private-sector employers and brings a practical and solutions-focused approach to the legal services he provides.